MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-connected-fleets-content.md

 The following patterns are relevant when implementing this architecture:

-- [Publisher-subscriber](../../patterns/publisher-subscriber.yml) describes how a device announces events to multiple interested applications.
+- [The Publisher-Subscriber pattern](../../patterns/publisher-subscriber.yml) describes how a device announces events to multiple interested applications.
-- [Event sourcing](../../patterns/event-sourcing.yml) describes the usage of an append-only store to record the full series of actions taken on entities such as vehicles, devices, and users instead of just the last known values.
+- [The Event Sourcing pattern](../../patterns/event-sourcing.yml) describes the usage of an append-only store to record the full series of actions taken on entities such as vehicles, devices, and users instead of just the last known values.
 - [Throttling](../../patterns/throttling.yml) is a pattern to control the consumption of resources to allow a system to continue to function and meet SLAs.
 - [Cloud monitoring guide](/azure/cloud-adoption-framework/manage/monitor) provides an overview on the concepts required for implementing monitoring and observability.